eliaskosunen/scnlib/docs/pages/guide.md

 \section g-basic Basic usage

 `scn::scan` can be used to scan various values from a source.
-That source can either be a range, or a file.
+That source is commonly a range, but other sources are supported, too.

 First, we'll talk about ranges.
-A range is an object that has a beginning and an end.
+A range is an object that has a beginning and an end, the notion of which has been codified in the C++20 standard.
 Examples of ranges are string literals, `std::string` and `std::vector<char>`.
 Objects of these types, and more, can be passed to `scn::scan`.
 To learn more about the requirements on these ranges, see the API documentation on source ranges.